 When: March (ten days)

-SXSW is a ten-day music festival held in Austin, Texas every year.
-The festival showcases a wide range of musical talent from up-and-coming artists to well-known headliners.
+SXSW is a ten-day music festival in Austin, Texas.
+It features a mix of new artists and famous headliners.

-There are also days allocated for interactive media, film screenings, workshops, and conferences.
-SXSW is an educational, fun, and immersive experience for music and film lovers all around.
+There are days set aside for interactive media, film screenings, workshops, and conferences.
+SXSW offers an educational, fun, and immersive experience for music and film lovers everywhere.

 10. JMBLYA